dofun12/spotify-controller/README.md

+# About Project
-# This projects creates a playlist on Spotify using a set of artists
+This projects creates a playlist on Spotify using a set of artists.
+The main objective, is build a new playlist Daily with random songs of selected artists.

 # Set this env variables
 ## Mongo db Connection Properties